A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Methods

 where $\Lambda_{0k}(.)$ is the cumulative baseline hazard function for type $k$ failure and $\Delta\Lambda_{0k}(T_i)=\Lambda_{0k}(T_i) - \Lambda_{0k}(T_i-)$.
 The EM algorithm iterates between an expectation step (E-step):

 and a maximization step (M-step):

 until the algorithm converges, where $\Psi^{(m)}$ is the estimate of $\Psi$ from the $m$-th iteration.
 Each E-step involves calculating integrals of the form

-for every subject $i$, $i=1,\ldots, n$, which are evaluated using the standard Gauss-Hermite quadrature rule \citep{press2007numerical}.
-As shown in Appendix \ref{Appen:Mstep}, the M-step (\ref{Mstep}) has closed-form solutions for a number of parameters including the nonparametric baseline cumulative hazard functions $\Lambda_{0k}(t)$, $k=1,\ldots, K$, which is a key advantage of the EM-algorithm.
+for every subject $i$, $i=1,\ldots, n$, which are evaluated using the adaptive Gauss-Hermite quadrature approximation rule \citep{naylor1982applications} as discussed later in Section \ref{sec:2.4} and in Section 1.2 of the Supplementary Material.
+As shown in Section 1.1 of the Supplementary Material, the M-step (\ref{Mstep}) has closed-form solutions for a number of parameters including the nonparametric baseline cumulative hazard functions $\Lambda_{0k}(t)$, $k=1,\ldots, K$, which is a key advantage of the EM-algorithm.
 Other parameters without closed-form solutions in the M-step are updated using the one-step Newton-Raphson method.
-Details of the EM algorithm are provided in equations (\ref{Appen:tau1})-(\ref{Appen:alpha2}) of the Appendix.
+Details of the EM algorithm are provided in equations (S4)-(S9) of the Supplementary Material.